exercism/python/exercises/concept/little-sisters-vocab/.docs/introduction.md

 # Introduction

 A `str` in Python is an [immutable sequence][text sequence] of [Unicode code points][unicode code points].
-These could include letters, diacritical marks, positioning characters, numbers, currecy symbols, emoji, punctuation, space and line break characters, and more.
+These could include letters, diacritical marks, positioning characters, numbers, currency symbols, emoji, punctuation, space and line break characters, and more.
-Being immutable, a `str` object's value in memory doesn't change; methods that appear to modify a string return a new copy or instance of `str`.
+ Being immutable, a `str` object's value in memory doesn't change; methods that appear to modify a string return a new copy or instance of that `str` object.

 A `str` literal can be declared via single `'` or double `"` quotes.
 The escape `\` character is available as needed.

 ```python